Michael Allen (Canadian football): Ottawa Rough Riders

 After the 1991 season, Allen became an unrestricted free agent and signed with the Blue Bombers.
-Shortly thereafter, he requested a traded and was traded to the Ottawa Rough Riders for Brett MacNeil.
+Shortly thereafter, he was traded to the Ottawa Rough Riders for Brett MacNeil.
 He played in every regular season game for the Rough Riders in 1992, recording 19 tackles.
 The majority of Allen's role occurred on special teams, with The Ottawa Citizen's Ken Warren describing him as "one of Ottawa's top special teams players".
 During a practice in September, Allen fought with fellow Rough Rider defensive back Anthony Drawhorn after the two players insulted each other.
 The fight lasted several minutes and both players were criticized for their roles in it.
 The Rough Riders made the playoffs but lost to the Hamilton Tiger-Cats in the East Semi-Final.

 After starting safety Sean Foudy left the Rough Riders as a free agent, Allen competed with Hency Charles and Ken Walcott in training camp for the starting role.
 Allen emerged as the starter in July, but he was sidelined a month later with a knee injury.
 While Allen returned quickly from the injury, he was replaced by Walcott as starter and was moved to the reserve list for a short time.
 He was reactivated after Walcott was injured with turf toe, but Remi Trudel was started at safety in place of Allen.

 BC Lions

 Allen had a physical altercation with Walcott outside of a Rough Riders practice in August 1993.
-Shortly afterward, Ottawa granted Allen his traded request to be with his former coach Dave Ritchie, and was traded to the BC Lions for safety Burtland Cummings.
+Shortly afterward, Ottawa traded Allen to the BC Lions for safety Burtland Cummings.
 With the Lions, Allen was a backup for Tom Europe.
 He spent time on the reserve list during parts of the regular season and suffered a shoulder injury.
 Allen played nine games with the Lions in the regular season, contributing eight tackles.
 The Lions appeared in the West Semi-Final, where they lost to the Calgary Stampeders 9–17.

-Allen re-signed with the Lions for the 1994 season due his renewed religious convictions, decided to retire in February 1995.
+Allen re-signed with the Lions for the 1994 season.
 He played in nine games but spent much of the season being moved on and off the injured list with various injuries.
 The Lions went on to win the 82nd Grey Cup, making Allen a Grey Cup champion for the third time.